 - What will your team do if you can’t come to a decision?

 These types of questions are meant to focus on the long-term.
 Asking prospects about how they hope to change their current processes using your solution can put things into perspective for your client.
-Get into authority
+Consider the following:

 - Besides yourself, who else at work is facing these problems?